stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 Nothing fancy.
 One nasty detail is that when we close the window the program continues to run.
-This is because the default handler for click on the “close” button of window makes it invisible, but the main loop `mainGUI` continues to run.
+This is because the default handler for click on the “close” button of window just makes it invisible, and the main loop `mainGUI` continues to run.
 We will see how to handle this situation properly soon.

 ## Attributes